 Password Migration Obstacles

-Being a string of characters used for user authentication, passwords secure secret/private information from those who should not gain the access to a resource.
-As any other shopping cart data, they are stored on a server allowing customers to login onto their accounts.
-The fact that a password database is reachable by anyone who can gain access to the server (legally or illegally), leads to the need to keep the passwords securely themselves.
-And that is when hashing plays its part.
+Being a string of characters used for user authentication, passwords secure secret/private information from those who should not gain access to a resource.
+Like any other shopping cart data, they are stored on a server allowing customers to login onto their accounts.
+The fact that a password database is reachable by anyone who can gain access to the server (legally or illegally) leads to the need to keep the passwords securely themselves.
+And that is when hashing steps in.

-Every shopping cart out there is a unique piece of code written on different programming languages, using various technologies and offering distinct possibilities.
-That’s what allows you to choose from - which is good - and that’s what puts limitations on data migration - which is bad.
+Every shopping cart is a unique piece of code written on different programming languages.
+It uses various technologies and offers distinct possibilities.
+That's what allows you to choose from (which is good), and that's what puts limitations on data migration (which is bad).
 As a result, password migration can not be performed between shopping carts that vary in the hashing algorithms they use.
-Encrypted passwords would not make any sense for a shopping cart that uses different algorithm, turning them into a bunch of useless character lines.
+Encrypted passwords would not make any sense for a shopping cart that uses a different algorithm, turning them into a bunch of useless character lines.